-Train tracks are awesome for photos, aren’t they!?
-The mystery of the track and where it leads, the wide-open space that goes forever, and all those leading lines… Who can resist the allure of a set of railroad tracks when shooting portraits?
+Train tracks are fantastic for seniors and family railroad pictures, aren’t they!?
+The mystery of the track and where it leads, the wide-open space that goes forever, and all those leading lines.
+Who can resist the allure of a set of railroad tracks when shooting portraits?

-The real facts and why you need to resist!
+The facts and why you need to resist!

 Yep.
 It’s true.
 Railroad tracks are private property.
-Private companies own tracks, and those companies own the land under the tracks.
-In some cases, the land is owned by a private party, but the railroad companies have exclusive rights to use it due to easement laws.
+Private companies own railroad train tracks in the United States, and those companies hold the land under the tracks.
+In some cases, a private party owns the land, but the railroad companies have exclusive rights to use it due to easement laws.
 Either way – all railroad tracks are on private property.
 Trespassing on that property is illegal.

-The fines for trespassing are steep, no matter what state you are in.
-The Legal Beagle states, “Trespassing on railroad property is usually a misdemeanor, with penalties ranging from $100 to $1,000, and some jail time, depending on the state.
+The fines for trespassing are steep, no matter the state you reside.
+The Legal Beagle states, “trespassing on railroad property is usually a misdemeanor, with penalties ranging from $100 to $1,000, and some jail time, depending on the state.
 If your trespass results in the injury or death of someone else, you could face felony charges.”
 You can read the entire article from the Legal Beagle HERE.

 FACT #2 – You Can’t Hear the Train Coming in Time

-Even though it is illegal to trespass on railroad tracks, thousands of people still think it’s okay as long as they do not damage anything or leave a mess.
-If you still want to use those tracks for your next photoshoot, consider this: It is much, much harder than you think to hear a train coming.
+Even though it is illegal to trespass on railroad tracks, thousands of people still think it’s okay if they do not damage anything or leave a mess.
+If you still want to use those tracks for your next photoshoot, consider this: It is much harder than you think to hear a train coming.